Robust Bell inequalities from communication complexity: Preliminaries

 In the form studied in this paper, normalized Bell inequalities were first studied in~\cite{DKLR11}, where they appeared as the dual of the linear program for a well-studied lower bound on communication complexity, known as the nuclear norm~$\nu$~\cite{LS09} (the definition is given in Section~\ref{sec:cc-lb}).
 There are many equivalent formulations of this bound.
 For distributions arising from boolean functions, it has the mathematical properties of a norm, and it is related to winning probabilities of XOR games.
 It can also be viewed as a gauge, that is, a quantity measuring by how much the local set must be expanded in order to contain the distribution considered.
 For more general nonsignaling distributions, besides having a geometrical interpretation in terms of affine combinations of local distributions, it has also been shown to be equivalent to the amount of local noise that can be tolerated before the distribution becomes local~\cite{JPP+10}.

 A subsequent paper~\cite{LLR12} studied equivalent formulations of the partition bound, one of the strongest lower bounds in communication complexity~\cite{JK10}.
-This was also found to have several equivalent formulations: the primal formulation can be viewed as resistance to detector inefficiency, and the dual formulation is given in terms of inefficiency-resistant Bell inequality violations.
+This bound also also has several formulations: the primal formulation can be viewed as resistance to detector inefficiency, and the dual formulation is given in terms of inefficiency-resistant Bell inequality violations.

 In this paper, we show how to deduce large violations on quantum distributions from large violations on nonsignaling distributions, provided there are efficient quantum communication protocols for the latter.